-Facebook marked its biggest acquisition – Whatsapp – on 2014, for $21 billion.
+Facebook marked its biggest acquisition – Whatsapp – in 2014 for $19 billion.
 However, the matter started worsening since the founders didn’t get the stock at once.
 As a matter of fact, they were provided with the stock over a period of four years, that too with, stock vesting of the specified amount.
 However, with acquiring their pro-rated stock for the first three years, Acton and Kaum gave up on the entitled-stock they had to receive, had they stayed in for four complete years.

 Koum and Acton have always been fiercely against showing any advertising on their messaging app.
 Instead of making money through ads, WhatsApp used to charge users a fee of $0.99 a year, for continuous usage.
 When Facebook acquired Whatsapp, it assured the messaging app of complying with their aversion towards showing ads and won’t force to run them.
 However, in the long run, Facebook persuaded Whatsapp to share user data and start showing ads.
 This was the peak-point, where things started going wayward.